aws-samples/amazon-q-business-code-analysis/README.md

 This allows one to understand their code base and generate detailed next steps to improve the codebase or to add new features.
 This also integrates nicely with Plugins for Amazon Q like JIRA, allowing us to rapidly find opportunities for improvement and immediately create tickets for them.

 ## Pre-requisites
-[CDK bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) `npm i cdk && npx cdk bootstrap`
+[CDK bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) `npm i -g cdk && cdk bootstrap`

 ## Deploy the solution using Cloudformation